ldebritto/Alfred-make-UUID/README.md

 # Alfred-make-UUID

-This is a workflow for the excellent MacOS app Alfred (https://www.alfredapp.com)
+This is a workflow for the excellent macOS app Alfred (https://www.alfredapp.com)

-The workflow is no more than a shortcut for the bash command uuidgen.
+The workflow is no more than a shortcut for the bash command `uuidgen`.

-#
+## Added in this fork
+An option to create the UUID from a text snippet straight into the current text box (default is `;uuid`)

 # Installation
 - Download the .workflow file from the releases page.